aualbert/kino/src/primitives.typ

   })
 }

-/// Init one or several animation variables.
+/// Initialize one or several animation variables.
 #let init(..args) = context {
   if not begin.get() {
     add_anim(block: 0, ..args)
   }
 }

 /// Animate variables in a new block, or in the specified block.
-Change the current block.
+Changes the current block.
 /// ```typst
 /// #animate(x:50%, y:3cm)
 /// #animate(x:20%)